 Avalanche Bulletins are a big piece of the puzzle.
-Avalanche bulletins have changed considerably over the years.
-The Avalanche Canada (the new name for the Canadian Avalanche Centre) have released new products for advanced recreationists like the Forecaster’s Blog as well as Summaries and Outlooks.
+Avalanche Bulletins have changed considerably over the years.
+Avalanche Canada has released new products for advanced recreationists like the Forecaster’s Blog as well as the MIN and the Mountain Weather Forecast and most recently the DANGERATOR.
 Learn how to use these to improve your understanding of the layers of concern before heading out.
 Draw the value out of each and every detail and then apply it to the terrain.

 This workshop will have you mimic pre-trip decision making through group review and interpretation of multiple bulletins with multiple terrain options.
 What factors are important?
 What options do we have?
 How can we maximize reward and minimize, or at least hold constant, the risk?